-Percent Basic represents the percentage of students, by grade level and student group, that scored at or above NAEP's Basic achievement level.
+Percent At or Above Basic represents the percentage of students, by grade level and student group, that scored at or above NAEP's Basic achievement level.

-Percent Proficient represents the percentage of students, by grade level and student group, that scored at or above NAEP's Proficient achievement level.
+Percent At or Above Proficient represents the percentage of students, by grade level and student group, that scored at or above NAEP's Proficient achievement level.

-Percent Advanced represents the percentage of students, by grade level and student group, that scored at or above NAEP's Advanced achievement level.
+Percent At or Above Advanced represents the percentage of students, by grade level and student group, that scored at or above NAEP's Advanced achievement level.

-В. State-level Participation Rates : Texas NAEP participation results are shown only on the state level report.
+B. State-level Participation Rates: Texas NAEP participation results are shown only on the state level report.
 The National Center for Education Statistics and the National Assessment Governing Board have established participation rate standards that states and jurisdictions are required to meet in order to have their results published.